 In February 2022, VBA's case load was 615,000 pending claims with over 259,000 pending more than 125 days.
 The PACT Act became law in August 2022, which dramatically increased the number of claims being submitted and, in February 2023, VBA had over 742,000 claims pending with 197,353 of them pending for more than 125 days.
-Since August 10, 2022, VBA has received over 1.6 million total claims from veterans and survivors, which includes 546,529 PACT Act claims.

-The most recent report from VBA, dated May 6, 2023, reflects a current inventory of 813,762 claims, of which 210,599 are backlogged.
-Additionally, the report reflects that over 1.1 million claims were decided since October 1, 2022.
-While all of this data reflects the significant increase of claims submitted over the past three years, it notes that the number of backlogged claims has not grown since February 2021.
+VBA's claim inventory, as of July 7, 2023, was over 861,000 claims, of which 252,000 are backlogged.
+Additionally, the report reflects that over 1 million claims were decided since October 1, 2022.
+While all of this data reflects the significant increase of claims submitted over the past three years, it notes that the current number of backlogged claims does not exceed those backlogged in February 2022, six months prior to the passage of the PACT Act.

-To date, VA has received 546,529 PACT Act claims and has adjudicated 266,690 of those claims, while managing the current total case load and mitigating an increase in the backlog.
-For VA to continue on the path of successful PACT Act implementation, we encourage Congress to continue oversight measures to eliminate any potential miscues in the adjudicatory process that would negatively impact pending claims and the backlog.
+As of July 7, 2023, VA reported it has received over 706,000 PACT Act related claims and has adjudicated over 380,000 of those claims, while managing the current total case load.
+Within the past two months, the number of backlogged claims has increased by nearly 40,000.
+Although VA has mitigated this increase of backlogged claims, the sheer number of claims will simply add to the existing backlog.
+As VA continues to manage the backlog, we urge Congress to continue oversight measures to eliminate any potential miscues in the adjudicatory process that would negatively impact pending claims and the backlog.